IshmaelJilani1995/Yahoo-Finance-Selenium-Crawler-for-Stock-History-CSV-download/README.md

 -To use beautiful soup.
 Didn't work due to the redirection and the cookie.
 Probably is a way to make it work, I just felt this would be easier.

 -To use Xpaths and inbuilt selenium functions for clicking links/buttons rather than the short Javascript scripts.
-However, selenium waits for the site to load and this can take "forever" in this instance

--the machine i was running this on was particularly slow aswell, probably contributed to this problem.
+However, selenium waits for the site to load and this can take "forever" in this instance. the machine i was running this on was particularly slow aswell, probably contributed to this problem.

-To send the link directly, but you need a cookie.
+-To send the link directly, but you need a cookie.

 -Set the settings ,which are declared in the code for firefox download habits, permanently through firefox GUI didn't seem to work for the driver.